digitalbricklayer/techteapotcom/src/content/posts/re-why-only-two.md

 John Willis over at [IT Management and Cloud Blog](http://www.johnmwillis.com/) posted an [interesting post](http://www.johnmwillis.com/nagios/why-only-two/) I'd like to reply to.

-<blockquote>*The key question is will Enterprise customers make an investment in companies like OpenNMS and Nagios with out the warm and fuzzy that Software Companies provide.*</blockquote>
+>*The key question is will Enterprise customers make an investment in companies like OpenNMS and Nagios with out the warm and fuzzy that Software Companies provide.*

 That's certainly an interesting perspective John...